framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 Before you get started, there are a couple of things you need to be aware of:

-* The Clojure integration works best on Lucee or Railo.
+* The Clojure integration works best on **Lucee** (4.5 or later) or **Railo** (4.2).
 ColdFusion 11 is supported too but interop between CFML and Clojure can get pretty ugly (see the [ColdFusion-specific examples](https://github.com/framework-one/cfmljure/blob/master/index-acf.cfm) in the **cfmljure** project repo for more details).
 I doubt it will run on ColdFusion 10 or earlier.
 I developed exclusively on Railo from 2009 to 2015 and now I develop on Lucee.
 Thank [Andrew Myers](https://github.com/am2605) for the ColdFusion 11 support!
+* You should be running **Java 8** at this point.
+The Clojure integration _will not work on Java 6_.
+It has not been tested on Java 7.
+The Java 6 EOL notice was February 2011 and public updates stopped in February 2011.
+The Java 7 EOL notice was March 2014 and public updates stopped in April 2015.
 * Clojure developers are pretty comfortable at the command line, so the build tool you'll need to install for this is a command line tool: be prepared to work in Terminal / Console quite a bit!
 * Clojure developers use editors that auto-close parentheses, brackets, and braces.
 Most of those editors also support "structural